801.365 “Motorcycle.” “Motorcycle” means any self-propelled vehicle other than a moped or farm tractor that:

 If you are not required to and you do not take an approved rider education course, you must pass the motorcycle knowledge test and motorcycle skills test at DMV.
 There are no fees for the tests.

-If you have a motorcycle-endorsed license from another state, you must take the motorcycle knowledge test at DMV to get a motorcycle endorsement on your Oregon license.
+If you have a motorcycle-endorsed license from another state, you must take the motorcycle knowledge test at DMV to get a motorcycle endorsement on your Oregon license to comply with Oregon motorcycle laws.
 You are not required to take an approved rider education course.
 Please let our staff know that you want to keep your endorsement.
 If your license is issued without the endorsement and you wish to get it in the future, you will be required to take any test or course required for an original endorsement.
 You can verify that the motorcycle endorsement is on your license by looking for an M on the front of your license under Endorsement.

 If you apply for a 3-wheel restricted motorcycle endorsement, you must pass the motorcycle knowledge test and motorcycle skills test at DMV.